Data centers with sample data

 To create a data center with default sample data:

 NOTE: By default, you have a Sample Data data center created and ready to work with.
-If, however, it was deleted for some reason and if your account does not have any data centers created yet, you simply click Create sample data center.
+However, if it was deleted, or if your account does not have any data centers created yet, you click Create sample data center to recreate it.

 NOTE: The sample data center is populated with sample data by default.

 - In a later point in time, to repopulate sample data:

 - Open the Administration dashboard.